-Your therapist will give you instructions for how to use the silicone.
+Your therapist will give you instructions for how to use the silicone and which is best for your scar.
 There are many forms of silicone, from a gel to a type of dressing.
 Most silicone products are reusable and should not be thrown away.
 You can get some products on prescription from your GP.